 Climate change is causing the timings of the spring season to change and there is evidence that many migrant species are not advancing their arrival times sufficiently to track the earlier spring.
 There is also some suggestion from previous studies that there are constraints in the migration timing of species wintering in or beyond the humid zone in Africa.

-We also know from the BTO/JNCC/RSPB Breeding Bird Survey that Cuckoos are doing better in some areas of the country than in others, with the decline in England (63%) being greater than in Scotland and Wales, but why are they are declining at the rate they are?
+We also know from the BTO/JNCC/RSPB Breeding Bird Survey that Cuckoos are doing better in some areas of the country than in others, with the decline in England (68%) being greater than in Scotland and Wales, but why are they are declining at the rate they are?

 Clearly we need to understand all aspects of the Cuckoo’s annual cycle before we can begin to suggest what might be driving the decline.

-The development recently of new 5g tags meant that we were able to track this species.
-In an effort to learn more about the routes and stop-over sites used, five British Cuckoos were fitted with satellite-tags in May 2011.
+The recent development of new 5g tags meant that we were able to track this species.
+In an effort to learn more about the routes and stop-over sites used, our first five British Cuckoos were fitted with satellite-tags in May 2011.
 See how we caught the Cuckoos.
 The tags are solar-powered, transmitting for 10 hours and then going into 'sleep' mode for 48 hours, to allow the solar panel to recharge the battery.
 Read more about the tags here.

 So far all of the cuckoos we have tagged, except for one female - Idemili, have been full grown males.
 This is because they are generally larger than females and juveniles and so are able to carry the tags more easily.
 Once smaller tags are available, we hope that we will be able to tag females and juveniles.
 We look forward to learning how their migrations differ from the males we have tracked so far.